 because of constantly changing public health many others in the region, expressed frustration guidelines.
 On March 16, 2020, the Cabinet for at the constantly changing guidelines.
 Changes Health and Family Services issued an order to close happened overnight, quicker than supply orders restaurants and bars to in-person traffic.
-They were could be changed or canceled.
-As a result, revenue permitted to reopen on May 22, 2020 for outdoor was lost when they had to give away food for free or closed its doors at the beginning of the pandemic, The Food and Beverage Relief Fund was available for that only helped so much.
-When they reopened, biggest change. bars and restaurants making less than half of their they expected and were prepared to be busy with appointments.
+They were could be changed or cancelled.
+As a result, revenue permitted to reopen on May 22, 2020 for outdoor was lost when they had to give away food for free or closed its doors at the beginning of the pandemic, bars and restaurants making less than half of their they expected and were prepared to be busy with appointments.
 However, clients returned slowly as many remained cautious of exposure to the virus and were not eager to return to a public setting like the salon.
 Nearly a year from the beginning of the pandemic, business returned to its usual levels.